 These are just a few examples of what can be found among the 682 wineries of Mendoza.
 Once you are there you can go ahead and discover some of your own.

 Harvest time for the grapes is between February and April each year, and culminates with the Vendimia Festival – a huge celebration of the grape harvest and a perfect time to visit.

 There are plenty of other things to do in and around Mendoza apart from tasting wine all day, although you could be forgiven if that’s all you did.

-For the more adventurous, there are plenty of outdoor activities such as kayaking, horse riding and trekking, as well as some very good trout fishing and trekking, such as the Cordon del Plata trek Andes excursion to the summit of the Morro del Negro.
+For the more adventurous, there are plenty of outdoor activities such as kayaking, horse riding, mountain biking, some very good trout fishing and trekking, such as the Cordon del Plata trek Andes excursion to the summit of the Morro del Negro.

-A typical city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a drive around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Hill of Glory), which has a view of the picturesque city and its surrounding vineyards.
+A typical Mendoza city tour, which takes half a day, will include pretty plazas, historical ruins left by the great earthquake, a spin around the General San Martin Park with its elaborate gates and Romanesque fountains, and a trip up nearby Cerro de la Gloria (Glory Hill), which has Instagram-worthy views of the picturesque city and its surrounding vineyards.

-At the peak is quite simply the coolest monument you will ever see, depicting San Martin, ‘Liberator of the Americas’, astride his horse with arms crossed in all-conquering confidence, flanked by a horde of hellacious warriors, above whom rises Liberty, in the very moment in which she is shattering the chains of oppression.
-It’s as subtle as a train wreck, and spectacular.
-General San Martin is a constant presence in these parts – his name is on everything — as this is the place where he crossed the Andes in 1817 to liberate (or invade, depending on who you talk to) Chile.
+General San Martin is a constant presence in these parts – his name is on everything — as this is the place where he crossed the Andes in 1817 to liberate (or invade, depending on who you talk to) neighboring Chile.